Preventive medicine · Dogs and cats

-Vaccination is one of the most effective tools for protecting your pet against serious disease.
-But vaccinating does not mean vaccinating every pet, for everything, every year.
-Our approach follows current scientific recommendations and is tailored to your companion's lifestyle.
+Vaccination is one of the most effective tools against serious disease.
+But vaccinating does not mean giving everything, to everyone, every year.
+We start from your pet's age, lifestyle and current scientific recommendations to decide what genuinely matters.

 A vaccine protects against one specific disease.
-An annual health exam evaluates everything: weight, dental health, heart, lungs, abdominal palpation, skin, eyes, and ears.
-It is the foundation of preventive medicine, and it is this visit that allows us to guide you on what your pet truly needs that year.
+An annual health exam evaluates everything: weight, dental health, heart, lungs, abdomen, skin, eyes and ears.
+It is the foundation of preventive medicine, and it is this visit that lets us tell you what your pet truly needs that year.

 Your pet may not need all of their vaccines every year.
 Only a veterinarian can determine this.